LEARNING HOW TO THINK LOGICALLY

 While the knowledge gained here will be a useful asset in day-to-day living, the second section will specifically delve into mental disciplines for obtaining the most benefit from Bible study.

-In the first unit, we start with how we acquire information; Perception.
+In section 1, we will start with examining how we acquire information; Perception.
 The following unit (Unit 2) will consider how to process information we receive through our senses using ‘logic’.
 And last in Unit 3, we will examine some practical story-problems that will provide opportunity to put into practice what as been learned.

 We hope this educational website will offer an outlet for any who wish to sharpen their cognitive abilities to perceive, comprehend, draw accurate conclusion, and go forth making correct decisions.